 He’s such a great kid, man.
 Off the court, he’s such a joy.
 On the court, he’s putting it together,” former teammate Kyle Anderson said.
 “I didn’t pay attention to the noise during the draft process, but I’m glad to see that really hasn’t surfaced.”

-While he has learned to fit into Utah’s lockerroom, the coaching staff has worked to make sure he plays a role that will benefit him the most long-term.
+While Bailey has learned to fit into Utah’s locker room, the coaching staff has worked to make sure he plays a role that will benefit him the most long-term.

 We want to help him get through this season and be a way better player than when he started,” coach Will Hardy said.
 “I’m not pro Ace just bombing away to get stats and clicks.”

-The strategy seems to be working, as Bailey has played some of his best basketball of late, averaging 15.0 points and 5.4 rebounds since mid-January.
+The strategy seems to be working, as Bailey has played some of his best basketball of late, averaging 15.0 points and 5.4 rebounds per game since mid-January.

 We have more from around the Northwest Division:

-• The Jazz were furious about being fined $500K by the NBA, Tony Jones reports for The Athletic, as they believe they were singled out for a widespread practice among tanking teams of resting players in key situations (subscriber link).
-Jones writes that while Utah has tanked for several years, they had plans to make at least one substantial win-now trade, which fell through when the player’s agent informed them that he would rather play elsewhere.
+• The Jazz were furious about being fined $500K by the NBA, Tony Jones reports for The Athletic, as they believe they were singled out for a widespread practice among tanking teams of resting players in key situations.
+Jones writes that while Utah has tanked in recent seasons, they had plans to make at least one substantial win-now trade roughly three years ago, but it fell through when the player’s agent informed them that he would rather play elsewhere.

-• The Trail Blazers recently promoted Sidy Cissoko to a standard contract.
-Michael Scotto of HoopsHype notes (via Twitter) that this year is fully guaranteed while next season is non-guaranteed.
-To sign him, the Blazers had to waive Rayan Rupert, Cissoko’s best friend on the team, making the move bittersweet, writes Sean Highkin of the Rose City Report (subscriber link).
+• The two-year standard contract that Sidy Cissoko recently signed with the Trail Blazers is a minimum-salary deal that’s non-guaranteed in 2026/27, Michael Scotto of HoopsHype notes (via Twitter).
+In order to promote Cissoko, the Blazers had to waive Rayan Rupert, his best friend on the team, making the move bittersweet, writes Sean Highkin of the Rose Garden Report (subscriber link).
 “For me, it’s tough because he’s the guy that helped me with everything when I got here.
 I’ve got a lot of experience with him,” Cissoko said.
 “We’ve played together since we were 16 or 17.”
-As for Cissoko, the move is just one step in his goals to play in the NBA for over a decade.
+Cissoko added that the promotion to the standard roster represents a step toward his goal of playing in the NBA for over a decade.
 “I’ve done great by being myself,” he said.
 “I’m not going to change because of my contract.
 It’s the same Sidy.
 I’m going to play the same way.”